equinor/isar/README.md

 pip install isar-robot
 ```

+NB: isar-robot has not been published to PyPi for some time, and needs to be downloaded directly
+from git to work.

 Then, ensure the `ISAR_ROBOT_PACKAGE` variable in [settings.env](./src/isar/config/settings.env)
 is set to the name of the package you installed. `isar_robot` is set by default.
 See the section
 for [configuration](#configuration) for overwriting configuration.